Navigation

 Science

 Year 5 had an exciting announcement from Mr Freear.
-After the news of the Crooked House, Mr Freear explained that artefacts from WW2 had been found in the local area.
+After the news of the Crooked House being rebuilt, Mr Freear explained that artefacts from WW2 had been found in the local area.
 An email to Mr Freear rumoured that there were some items in our school grounds!
 Year 5 were set the task to answer clues, in hopes of recovering any artefacts.
 The children were full of excitement - we had a lot of fun!
 We will leave it to the children to tell you what they discovered!

 PE